 4 | Set actionable steps

 But don’t stop there.
-Once you’ve set those big goal, sit down and outline actionable steps that will help you achieve it.
+Once you’ve set those big goals, sit down and outline actionable steps that will help you achieve it.

 For example, we have a goal of creating a large, involved product someday (I can’t give away too many details here, so bear with me).
 In order for that product to be a success and bring in enough income to pay for the venture and provide an income, we need a large, engaged Elle & Company audience who would benefit from our product.